gradle/gradle/design-docs/features/faster-builds/faster-incremental-builds/README.md

 ## Notes

-Various notes collected from old design specs.
+The following are notes collected from old design specs.

 ### Dependency resolution result reuse